Skip to main content

 I decided to write a book in a series after I read reviews for part one, "The Seller of Sins".
 It inspired me to spread the word further.
 In first book, a married couple is described in detail, their stories are parallel, and the present and past are tangled.
 What made Karolina cheat, and what made Filip do the same, is explained in the first book.

-In the second book "Redemption", I made more details.
+In the sequel "Redemption", I made more details about the story.
 The mysterious character, Blanka, deserves an explanation, as the end of part one was uncertain.
 Readers can interpret the story in different ways, to judge Filip or to judge Karolina.
 Karolina wanted a child, and Filip wanted to taste the life of a playboy, so their conflict was inevitable.
 Adriana is a new character who is moving the plot.

 In the role of Karolina's virtual lover, Omer will get an important part in the second book.
 Now, their meeting is real, so they will have more possibilities.